View Flexibility

 className: 'child-view',

-has a button that adds another ChildView
+In this example, each ChildView has a button that adds another ChildView to

-via the onAddChild
+its children via the onAddChild method.

 onAddChild: function() {